BattleBrisket/README/README.md

 What makes you grumpy?

 - Mostly being bored.
-I tend to grumble a lot when I'm super busy, but that's usually a sign that I'm happy.
+I tend to grumble a lot when I'm busy, but that's usually a sign that I'm doing fine.
 If I'm bored, I'm going to start poking around in places where I probably shouldn't be and trying to inflict help on people that don't want it.
+However, there's a limit.
+If I do get *too* busy I become frazzled, tired and then very grumpy.

 How will I know when you’re grumpy?

 - Contrary to appearances, when I appear grumpy I'm probably not.
-If I'm quiet and not grousing about something I'm probably pissed off.
+If I'm quiet I'm probably pissed off.

 How can I help you when you’re grumpy?